j2zhao/tablevault/docs/api/table_references.md

-# Using Table References in Builder Files
+# TableReference

-Table References provide a powerful way to dynamically fetch and use data from other table instances, or the current table instance, directly within most string-based fields of your builder YAML files.
+`TableReference` strings provide a powerful way to dynamically fetch and use data from other table instances, or the current table instance, directly within most string-based fields of your builder YAML files.
 This allows for highly dynamic and data-driven configurations.

-The `<< ... >>` syntax can be applied to any singular string, boolean or numeric entry in your builder definition, such as values in the `arguments` block, items in the `changed_columns` list, or even the `python_function` and `code_module` names themselves.
-The primary exception is the `dependencies` field, which does not support this dynamic resolution (since `dependencies` is generated from Table References themselves).

 ---

 ## Core Concept: The `<< ... >>` Wrapper

-The fundamental syntax for a table reference is to enclose the reference string within double angle brackets: `<< ... >>`.
+The fundamental syntax for a `TableReference` string is to enclose the reference string within double angle brackets: `<< ... >>`.

+The `<< ... >>` syntax can be applied to any singular string, boolean or numeric entry in your builder definition, such as values in the `arguments` block, items in the `changed_columns` list, or even the `python_function` and `code_module` names themselves.

+The primary exception is the `dependencies` field, which does not support this dynamic resolution (`dependencies` inform the system which tables are loaded and must be resolved before `TableReference` strings are parsed).

 ---